 - K&N PRO

-Now in its fifth season, the NASCAR Canadian Tire Series is coming off four highly-successful seasons.
+Now in its ninth season, the NASCAR Canadian Tire Series presented by Mobil 1 continues to set the bar for motorsports in Canada.
 Capacity crowds have been the hallmark of the young series, racing in front of 60,000 fans in both Edmonton and Montreal.
 The hotly-contested competition and Canada’s excitement for the NASCAR brand have been two of the primary reasons for the tremendous support.